Pseudo-quotients of algebraic actions and their application to character varieties: The -representation variety

 \item $\XI{\Xf{n}}$.
-Here, the action of $\SL{2}$ is trivial so, in particular, the action is closed.
+Here the action of $\SL{2}$ is trivial so in particular the action is closed.
 This stratum consists of $2^n$ points, so $\coh{\XI{\Xf{n}}} = 2^n$. \item $\XTilde{\Xf{n}}$.
-This is the set of reducible representations, not completely reducible, such that some matrix has no double eigenvalue.
-Given $A \in \XTilde{\Xf{n}}$, $A$ is conjugate to an element of the form
+This is the set of reducible representations, not completely reducible, such that there is a matrix which does not have any repeated eigenvalues.
+Given $A \in \XTilde{\Xf{n}}$, the tuple of matrices $A$ is conjugate to an element of the form

-where the vector $(\alpha_1, \ldots, \alpha_n)$ is determined up to the action of $U = \CC^* \times \CC$ by
+where the vector $(\alpha_1, \ldots, \alpha_n)$ is determined up to the action of $U = \k^* \times \k$ by